Some links in this post may be affiliate links

 Phoenix roebelenii is native to the dense tropical forests of Africa and Southeastern Asia from Southwestern China, Northern Laos and Northern Vietnam.
 The Latin name roebelenii honors the orchid collector Carl Roebelen (1855-1927).

 Phoenix roebelenii Palm is a small-sized, slow-growing, slender tree which grows to a height of 3-5 feet and about the same width.
-These characteristics place this palm among the best plants for limited spaces in the home and office.
+These characteristics place this palm among favored plants for limited spaces in the home and office.

 Dwarf Date Palm flowers are small, yellowish, produced on a 18 inches inflorescence.
 The fruit is an edible 1 cm drupe which resembles a small, thin-fleshed date.

-According to the NASA Clean Air Study, Phoenix roebelenii was found to be a good indoor air cleaner and gets rid of like xylene, toulene and formaldehyde from indoor air.
+According to the NASA Clean Air Study, Phoenix roebelenii was found to be a good air-cleaner and gets rid of like xylene, toulene and formaldehyde from indoor air.

 The foliage of Phoenix roebelenii is non-toxic to both humans and pets as indicated by ASPCA.
 The palms are safe for children, cats, dogs, and other pets.